-UCSF SEP’s newest program, Teen Wellness Connection (TWC), fosters youth leadership and public health interest as high school sophomores learn about health issues facing teens.
-Participants collaborate with UCSF scientists and health researchers to learn about the year’s chosen topic, then create a one-day health summit, WellCon, for other high school students.
+UCSF SEP’s newest program, Teen Wellness Connection (TWC), fosters youth leadership and public health interest as students learn about health issues facing teens.
+Participants collaborate with UCSF scientists and health researchers to learn about the year’s chosen topic, then create a one-day health summit for other high school students.
 TWC is a 9-month-long program for a team of high school students, comprised of 5 Senior Leaders (rising seniors, program alumni) and 20 Junior Leaders (rising juniors).
-This team will work together to brainstorm effective means to relaying health information to their peers under the guidance of UCSF scientists.
+This team will work together to brainstorm effective means to relay health information to their peers under the guidance of SEP staff.

 As a Teen Leader, you can expect to: